How to Pack Books When Moving

 Pick out the Books You Won’t Be Packing

-Before you start putting every single book into moving boxes, look at your inventory list and take some time to pick out the titles you won’t be taking with you.
+You decided where to move, you know what are your reasons to move, and now is the best time of the year to move, however, before you start putting every single book into moving boxes, look at your inventory list (or a photo inventory) and take some time to pick out the titles you won’t be taking with you.
 Perhaps you have several copies of the same book?
 Or maybe you have a book or two you simply know you’ll never read again.
-Whatever the case is, put those in a separate pile and consider selling them or donating them to charity.
-There’s no need to carry them all, especially if you’re planning your moving budget for moving into a smaller home.
+Whatever the case is, put those in a separate pile for unwanted items to donate and consider selling them or donating them to charity.
+There’s no need to carry them all, especially if you’re planning your moving budget to reduce the costs of moving or moving into a smaller home.

 Divide Books into Categories